Texas Foster Family Association By-laws & Constitution

 PURPOSES.
 The purposes for which the ASSOCIATION is formed are as follows:

-1. To establish a State Association bringing together all Foster/Adoptive/Kinship Care Providers, agency representatives and all community stakeholders who wish to work together for the purposes hereinafter set forth.
+A. To establish a State Association bringing together all Foster Parents, Adoptive Parents, and Kinship Caregivers of children under DFPS conservatorship (FOSTER PARENTS as defined in Article II), AGENCY REPRESENTATIVES, and all community stakeholders who wish to work together for the purposes hereinafter set forth.

-4. To encourage recruitment and retention, education and training of Foster/Adoptive Parents/Kinship Providers and others working in the foster care system.
+D. To encourage recruitment and retention, and contribute to the education and training of FOSTER PARENTS and others working in the foster care system.

-6. To provide a vehicle by which Foster /Adoptive/Kinship Care providers can improve themselves and the quality of the Foster Care system in Texas.
+F. To provide a vehicle by which FOSTER PARENTS can improve themselves and the quality of the Foster Care system in Texas.

-7. To provide representation at local, state, and national Foster/Adoptive/Kinship Care Provider conferences and summits.
+G. To provide representation at local, state, and national Foster Parent, Adoptive Parent, and Kinship Caregiver conferences and summits.

 SECTION 6